-Meanwhile, Zoe and Phipps have made their way to the Moonbase’s control room.
+Zoe and Phipps enter the Moonbase’s control room.

-Sue: They may as well have a setting on that thermostat wheel that says “Kill Ice Warriors”, it’s so obvious.
-Still, I’ll give them one thing – the future really does have excellent signage.
+Sue: They may as well have a setting on that thermostat wheel that says ‘Kill Ice Warriors’, it’s so obvious.

-Sue: I’ve just realised that Eldred looks a like a turtle with that body warmer of his.
-Maybe he is secretly working for the Ice Warriors after all.
+Sue: I’ve just realised that Eldred looks a like a giant turtle with that body warmer of his.
+Maybe he’s secretly working for the Ice Warriors, after all.

 The Ice Warrior wanders off, killing even more personnel off-screen.

-Sue: Are they are trying to turn the planet into one big foam party?
+Sue: Are they trying to turn the planet into a big foam party?

-Sue: This is great stuff but the music ruins it.
-It obviously hasn’t been scored to the visuals and it doesn’t fit the action at all.
-I wish we could turn it off.
-It’s the only thing that spoils it.
+Sue: This is great, but the music ruins it.
+It can’t have been scored to the visuals because it doesn’t fit the action at all.
+I wish we could turn it off; it’s the only thing that spoils it.

 And then, as Zoe turns up the heat, Phipps gets caught in the crossfire.

-Sue: Why doesn’t Zoe just move?
+Sue: Why doesn’t Zoe move out of the way?
 Is she rooted to the spot with glue?
 Just run away!
 You know how rubbish they are when it comes to lumbering after you.

-Meanwhile, the Doctor appears to be waking up from a dream.
+Meanwhile, the Doctor is waking from a dream…

-Sue: Ooooh, the Doctor just called out for Victoria in his sleep.
-I wonder how Zoe would feel about that?
+Sue: Ooh, the Doctor just said Victoria’s name in his sleep.
+I wonder how Zoe would feel about that.
 It’s like David Tennant mooning after Rose in front of Martha all over again.